Jacob Pace

-Jacob Isaiah Pace (born September 6, 1998) is an Internet entrepreneur.
-He is the Chief Strategy Officer of Pearpop, a creator marketplace.
+Jacob Pace (born September 6, 1998) is an Internet entrepreneur.
+He is the founder and CEO of Pace, a product studio that develops technology to support creators.

 He is also the founder of Flighthouse, a short-form digital content studio which was acquired by Create Music Group in 2016.

 Career

 Pace was born in El Paso, Texas.
 He started his first company, a YouTube channel, when he was 14 years old to promote music that he was producing.
 In 2015, Pace was recruited by Create Music Group after he graduated high school to run business development in Los Angeles, California.
 He moved to Los Angeles, California, at 16 years of age.

 In 2016, Pace identified digital media brand Flighthouse and led the acquisition at Create Music Group.

 In 2021, Pace was hired by Pearpop, a creator marketplace co-founded by Guy Oseary to be their Chief Strategy Officer.

+In 2023, Pace founded Pace, product studio that develops technology to support creators.